 Only a limited number of types of development are considered "appropriate".
 If your proposal is "inappropriate" then you must include in your application, a statement of the "very special circumstances" that you consider justify the development.
 We will not treat an application for "inappropriate development" in the Green Belt as valid unless accompanied by a statement of "very special circumstances".

-Drivers - Chapter 13 of NPPF, Policy ENV 10 in the East Cambridgeshire Local Plan 2015
+Drivers NPPF - Chapter 13 ECLP - Policy ENV 10

 Heritage Statement (Assessment of Significance)